 Medicare grocery allowances aren’t available to every Medicare beneficiary.

-People who are eligible for both Medicare and Medicaid can sign up for Special Needs Plans that often provide a grocery allowance benefit.
+People who are eligible for both Medicare and Medicaid can sign up for Special Needs Plans that may provide a grocery allowance benefit.

 You can usually only buy certain healthy foods with a Medicare grocery allowance.